 We've all drooled over interior shots in shelter mags and websites like our very own Apartment Therapy, but how the heck can an amateur get professional shots worthy of showing off?
-Decorno has a great post featuring tips from photographer Paul Costello, who has shot for Elle Living
+Decorno has a great post featuring tips from photographer Paul Costello, who has shot for Elle Living, Domino, and InStyle.

 - Don't ever use an on-camera flash.